Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 And to give you an idea of the top places to go in Singapore, here are my most recommended choices. 🙂

 When in Singapore, you’ve got a lot of remarkable places to explore.
 And each of these sights distinctively highlights the beauty of the nation.
-So, let me welcome you to the most iconic attractions in Singapore that are worth the visit.
+So, let me welcome you to the most iconic Singapore attractions that are worth the visit.

 If you’re wondering how to fit the below sights into your trip, simply check my perfect 5 day Singapore itinerary here!